-As the number of marketing channels continues to grow and evolve (as well as the tools companies use to track them) one thing has remained constant in just about every marketer’s stack–Google Analytics (GA).
+As the number of marketing tools has continued to grow, one thing has remained a constant in just about every marketer’s stack: Google Analytics.

 Based on our findings, the top metrics being tracked can be categorized into the following three buckets:

 Here are the 10 most important Google Analytics metrics, along with definitions for each and recommendations for how to track, visualize, and gain insights from these metrics.

 Sure, there are dozens (and dozens?) more Google Analytics 4 metrics you could track.
 But, starting with these 10 commonly tracked metrics will give you a pretty high-level view of how your marketing is working…

 If you want to track these in Google Analytics, you might find the visualizations limiting.
 It’s also a bit time-consuming to combine all the metrics you need in one view.

 To better understand how your website performs in terms of traffic growth and conversions, we’ve made this plug-and-play dashboard that contains all the essential metrics for understanding how successful you are at optimizing different aspects of your website.